Yak

 I didn't go to art school and I’m not formally trained, aside from a handful of pottery lessons in 2014, and a brief apprenticeship in Japan[but that’s story for a rainy day] I’m largely self taught.

 Accolades, awards, and status, are not not my goal.
-I do however, wish to share my work- not with the world, but maybe a few people whom might be interested with the story that I don’t yet know that I’m telling.
+I do however, wish to share my work- not with the world, but maybe with a few people whom might be interested with the story that I don’t yet know that I’am telling.

-Time is my biggest influence, it’s the greatest sensei I could ever ask for.
-Nothing truly makes sense until enough of it passes for things to come together, and finally take shape.
+Time is my biggest influence, it’s the greatest sensei I could ever have, For nothing truly makes sense until enough time passes for things to come together, and finally take shape.